Skip to main content

 Frequently Asked Questions

-SOUTHERN BANK&TRUST CO has a Bank Health Score of A (89/100).
+Southern Bank&Trust Co has a Bank Health Score of A (89/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 12.49%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-SOUTHERN BANK&TRUST CO holds $4.8B in total assets and $4.2B in total deposits.
-It is located in MOUNT OLIVE, NORTH CAROLINA (FDIC Certificate #15359).
+Southern Bank&Trust Co holds $4.8B in total assets and $4.2B in total deposits.
+It is headquartered in Mount Olive, North Carolina (FDIC Certificate #15359).

-SOUTHERN BANK&TRUST CO has a Tier 1 capital ratio of 12.49%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.21%, and the return on assets is 1.36%.
+Southern Bank&Trust Co has a Tier 1 capital ratio of 12.49%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.21%, and the return on assets is 1.36%.

 Yes.
-SOUTHERN BANK&TRUST CO is FDIC-insured (Certificate #15359).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Southern Bank&Trust Co is FDIC-insured (Certificate #15359).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: